Semileptonic B_c decays to P-wave charmonia in the light-cone QCDSR: Form Factor Calculation with LCSR

-where subleading twist DAs that receive large contributions are also included, $\bar{u}=1-u$ and S, A, T correspond to scalar, axial-vector and tensor, respectively.
+where $m_H$ is the charmonium mass in question.
+The subleading twist DAs that receive large contributions are also included, $\bar{u}=1-u$ and S, A, T correspond to scalar, axial-vector and tensor, respectively.
 The large contributions to the subleading twist DAs can be calculated as \cite{Ball:1996tb,Braun:2000cs,Cheng:2010hn}: